alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

 To calculate how a change in the first layer's weights ($w_1$) affects the final Cost ($C$), we have to trace the "path of influence" all the way through the network.

-A nudge in $w_1$ changes the output of Layer 1.The change in Layer 1 changes the input to Layer 2.The change in Layer 2 changes the input to Layer 3.The change in Layer 3 changes the final Cost.
+A nudge in $w_1$ changes the output of Layer 1.
+The change in Layer 1 changes the input to Layer 2.
+The change in Layer 2 changes the input to Layer 3.
+The change in Layer 3 changes the final Cost.

 Mathematically, we multiply the derivatives (Linear Maps) of these links together: